Albert Conrad De Vito

-Albert Conrad De Vito, O.F.M.
-Cap., an Italian Capuchin, was a prominent Roman Catholic (Latin Rite) clergyman in India who was installed as the first Bishop of Lucknow in December 1946.
+Albert Conrad De Vito, OFMCap was an Italian Capuchin friar, who was installed as the first Bishop of Lucknow in December 1946.

 Birth

-He was born in Provvidenti in 1904 to Raffaele and Maria Felice Cinelli.
+De Vito was born in Provvidenti in 1904 to Raffaele and Maria Felice Cinelli.

-In Lucknow
+Life

 On 20 January 1942, he was appointed the Parish Priest of St. Joseph’s Church of Lucknow.
 He was appointed first Bishop of the new Diocese of Lucknow on 12 December 1946. he was consecrated on 16 February 1947, the governor of U.P., Sir Francis Wylie extended full support and also attended the consecration and played an important role in the festivities that followed.
 He remained Bishop of Lucknow until 16 November 1970.

-Social service

 In early 1950, Bishop Conrad expressed deep concern for primary education.
 He founded Anand Bhawan School and Institute of the Maids of the Poor in Barabanki city.
-He also founded following:
+He also founded four orphanages, 38 schools, three hospitals and about 20 clinics and a university.